-Tetsuya Yamagami shot former Prime Minister Shinzo Abe at a campaign rally in July 2022, using a homemade gun he built after his mother's donations to the Unification Church—totaling $720,000—destroyed his family.
+Tetsuya Yamagami shot former Prime Minister Shinzo Abe at a campaign rally in July 2022 with a homemade gun.
+He built it after his mother's donations to the Unification Church—totaling $720,000—destroyed his family.
 On January 21, 2026, a Nara court sentenced him to life in prison, rejecting defense arguments that his traumatic upbringing warranted leniency.

-The killing did more than end Japan's longest-serving prime minister.
-It exposed six decades of ties between the ruling Liberal Democratic Party and a religious group long accused of predatory fundraising—ties that traced directly to Abe's grandfather.
+The assassination of Japan's longest-serving prime minister exposed six decades of ties between the ruling Liberal Democratic Party and the Unification Church, long accused of predatory fundraising.
+These ties traced directly to Abe's grandfather.
 The scandal cratered Prime Minister Kishida's approval ratings, prompted Japan's first-ever dissolution of a religious organization under civil law, and forced the LDP to sever its relationship with the church entirely.

 Following a meeting with Yamagami, a professor reports the defendant plans to decide 'next week' whether to file an appeal.
 Under Japanese law, appeals must be filed within two weeks of sentencing.